saucelabs/sauce-school/tools/site/codelabs/Module1_SeleniumJS.md

 #### Note
-If you already have experience with the NodeJS server and an IDE, and know how to install npm in a project folder, you can skip the rest of this Module (on to 2.01) where you can find a github project directory to download or fork.
+If you already have experience with the NodeJS server and an IDE, and know how to install npm in a project folder, you can skip the rest of this Module (on to 2.01) where you can find a Github project directory to download or fork.

 Now we are going to install npm.
 When we run the command npm install, it will download dependencies defined in a package.json file and generate a node_modules folder with the installed modules.